 Shooting takes place entirely on location in the incomparable Italian landscape in secret places that few people aside from Patrick Nicholas know of.

-We have many photogenic locations ideal for shooting nudes on this professional photo course: secret, fern-lined glades; waterfalls; abandoned Templar churches; hot springs; deserted sandy coasts; rocky bays; many of which feature in the slider at the top.
+We have many photogenic locations ideal for shooting nudes on this photo course: secret, fern-lined glades; waterfalls; abandoned Templar churches; hot springs; deserted sandy coasts; rocky bays; many of which feature in the slider at the top.
+The weather is still warm well into October.

-This 60 second video shows some of the locations.
+The 60-second video below shows some of the locations.

 Pricing